JacksonKuo/blog/_posts/2025-5-1-python-sqlite.markdown

 {:toc}

 # Problem Statement
-Setup a DB with a columns that has IP and JSON data.
-Using Python and SQL, efficiently query the both IP and JSON data using indexing and serialization and output the results to a file in S3.
+Setup a DB with columns that have IP and JSON data.
+Using Python and SQL, efficiently query the both IP and JSON data using indexing and serialize the output to a file in S3.

-#
+# zzz

+json.load
+alchemy
+indexing
+serialize

 # References
 [^1]: []()